Dendrerpeton: Skull and Skeleton

-The length of the skull can range from 84mm to 104mm for midline length. to Through the analysis of the middle ear region of Dendrerpeton acadianum, it could be determined that this taxa has a tympanic ear that is not there as a means of support for the palatoquadrate, but rather the positioning of the stapes indicates that it is used for the movement of sound.
+The length of the skull can range from 84 mm to 104 mm for midline length. to Through the analysis of the middle ear region of Dendrerpeton acadianum, it could be determined that this taxa has a tympanic ear that is not there as a means of support for the palatoquadrate, but rather the positioning of the stapes indicates that it is used for the movement of sound.
 This morphology demonstrates Dendrerpeton having a hearing system that mimics that of anurans.
 This was contrary to what was previously thought, which was that it had a "squamosal embayment" rather than an otic notch.
 However, an otic notch can now be considered a feature of this taxa.
 Also present are interpterygoid vacuities, and a pair of palatal tusks within the vomer which lay medially to the internal naris.
 Palatal tusk pairs can also be found the ectopterygoid and the palatine.
 As for the lower jaw, if the animal catches prey it is able to get it to the denticulate palate because compression of the mandibles is not lateral along their length.
 The dentary of the lower jaw was found to be the biggest of all the mandibular parts.
 There also looked to be approximately 40–50 teeth found on each jaw side (in the upper jaw including both the premaxilla and maxilla), the marginal teeth.
 With these teeth Dendrerpeton can catch larger prey, and was also found to feed on insects which was determined through examination of fossils and presence of insects in the coal forests.
 The elements of the skull which are on the surface and exposed have denticles all over.
 On the dorsal side of the skull and positioned more posteriorly there is a foramen.